 Trento’s Gelateria Cherry serves an incredibly creamy product that compares favorably to the best gelato we’ve eaten in Italy.
 To be sure, we taste-tested several flavors including Amarena, Pistachio and Stracciatella.

 We shared a cone stacked high with scoops of Cherry Fondant (Cherry’s sensational version of dark chocolate) and Monalisa gelato during our first visit.

 Dark and rich, the fondant scoop was one of the best chocolate gelatos we’ve ever licked into oblivion.
-Just as tasty, the Monalisa scoop blended yogurt with marzipan and orange to create a luxurious flavor sensation rivaling the best gelatos in Bologna and other Italian cities.
+Just as tasty, the Monalisa scoop blended yogurt with marzipan and orange to create a luxurious flavor sensation rivaling the best gelatos in Bologna, Venice and Verona.

 Despite the gelateria’s numerous options, we ordered the same flavors during our second visit, a decision for which we have no regrets.
 Why mess with success when it comes to gelato?!

 Gelateria Cherry is located at Via Paolo Oss-Mazzurana, 41, 38100 Trento TN, Italy.
 Their original location is in Revoreto.

 Making Trento sweeter since the 1960’s, Casa del Cioccolato is more than your typical Italian pasticceria.
 This Trento chocolate shop serves a wide selection of Austrian and Italian delicacies, with many Sicilian favorites in the mix.

 We were initially perplexed by the shop’s authentic cassatas and cannolis despite the vast distance between Trento and Sicily.
 Seriously, they’re at opposite ends of the boot.
 However, we later learned that Casa del Cioccolato’s owner hails from Sicily.

 Casa del Cioccolato is located at Via Rodolfo Belenzani, 21, 38122 Trento TN, Italy.